Documentation

 Thread Info

 For a deep look at a specific thread, run /mod info inside that thread.
-You'll see the thread owner, which builds they've selected, their scores, any overrides that have been applied, and the current workflow state.
+You will see the thread owner, which builds they have selected, their scores, any overrides that have been applied, and the current workflow state.

 /mod info